Learning Neural Networks by Neuron Pursuit: Gradient Flow Dynamics Near Saddle Points

-\textbf{Square activation.} \Cref{fig:loss_evol_sq} depicts the evolution of the training loss and the distance of the weights from the saddle point.
+We next conduct numerical experiments to validate \Cref{thm_dir_convg}, with results presented in \Cref{fig:3l_sq_near_saddle} and \Cref{fig:3l_relu_near_saddle}.
+In both cases, we train a three layer neural network with ten neurons in each layer\textendash one with square activation function $(\sigma(x) = x^2)$ and one with ReLU activation function $(\max(x,0))$.
+The weights are initialized near a saddle point where the incoming and outgoing weights of the last nine neurons of each layer is zero; these weights form $\rvw_z$ and the remaining form $\rvw_n$, and the last nine neurons of each layer form $\mathcal{G}_z$.\\ \\ \textbf{Square activation.} \Cref{fig:loss_evol_sq} depicts the evolution of the training loss and the distance of the weights from the saddle point.
 As expected, the loss does not change much, and the weights remain close to the saddle point, which can also be verified by comparing \Cref{fig:all_weights_init_sq} and \Cref{fig:all_weights_it_sq}.
-This implies that the weights in $\rvw_z$ remains relatively small in magnitude.
+Thus, the weights in $\rvw_z$ remain small in norm.
 Next, a unit norm vector is a KKT point of the constrained NCF if the vector and the gradient of the NCF at that vector are parallel.
 From \Cref{fig:ncf_evol_sq}, we observe that $\rvw_z$ approximately converges in direction to a KKT point of the constrained NCF. \Cref{fig:wz_init_sq} and \Cref{fig:wz_it_sq} provide a closer look at the weights belonging to $\rvw_z$ of every layer, at initialization and at iteration 180000, respectively.
 At initialization, they are small and random, and at iteration 180000 their norm increases but remains small overall, however, they are structured and exhibit sparsity.
 Except for the incoming and outgoing weight of the second neuron in the first layer, all the other weights belonging to $\rvw_z $ have relatively small magnitude.
-Also, in accordance with \Cref{lemma_bal_wt}, if the incoming weights of a hidden neuron belonging to $\mathcal{G}_z$ have small magnitude, then the outgoing weights are also small, and vice-versa.
+Also, in accordance with Lemma \ref{lemma_bal_wt}, if the incoming weights of a hidden neuron belonging to $\mathcal{G}_z$ have small magnitude, then the outgoing weights are also small, and vice-versa.\\ \\ \textbf{ReLU activation.} Although our theoretical results do not hold for ReLU activation, in \Cref{fig:3l_relu_near_saddle} we explore ReLU activation. \Cref{fig:loss_evol_relu} shows that the loss does not change much and the weights remain close to the saddle point, implying $\rvw_z$ remains small. \Cref{fig:ncf_evol_relu} shows that $\rvw_z$ converges in direction to a KKT point of the constrained NCF. \Cref{fig:wz_init_relu} and \Cref{fig:wz_it_relu} depict the weights in $\rvw_z$ for all layers, at initialization and at iteration 6000, respectively.
+At initialization, they are small and random.
+At iteration 6000, their norm increases but remains small overall.
+However, as before, they are structured and exhibit sparsity, where the incoming and outgoing weights of several neurons in the first layer have relatively higher magnitude than other weights in $\rvw_z$.
+Yet, they are consistent with Lemma \ref{lemma_bal_wt}\textemdash if the incoming weights of a hidden neuron in $\mathcal{G}_z$ are small, then the outgoing weights are small too, and vice-versa.
+For instance, $5$th and $8$th row of $\rmW_1$ is small and $5$th and $8$th column of $\rmW_2$ is small as well.